7 Tips for First Timer Kayak Tournament Anglers

 - KBF-approved Measuring Board on your kayak, possibly secured with lanyard.
 Good idea to have a backup stowed under the deck since they don’t float.

 - USCG-approved chest-style PFD (life jacket) in good and serviceable condition, properly sized, fastened and adjusted; worn at all times for KBF competition when in the watercraft, wading, or fishing from shore.

 - “At hand an electric torch (flashlight) or lighted lantern showing a white light that shall be exhibited in sufficient time to prevent collision.”
 (USCG)

 - Whistle or other audible signaling device (required by USCG) that can penetrate the whine and roar of a bass boat’s 2-stroke motor to alert boater of your presence or to signal for help.

 - “Anchored Vessels, At night: All vessels at anchor (in or near a narrow channel, fairway, or anchorage, or where other vessels normally navigate) must display anchor lights…an all-round white light visible where it can best be seen from all directions.”
 (USCG)

 Note: A 360° elevated light, preferably one equipped with a bright-colored flag for daytime hours, can alert boaters to your presence.
 Recommended, though not required, by KBF or USCG, for use between dusk and dawn.
 A steady, white, slow-moving light a meter above the water’s surface 50 yards away can be mistaken for a shore light across the lake, so keep a bright flashlight close at hand to signal approaching vessels.

-- Set up free TourneyX free account (and for those with two, three or four accounts, contact TourneyX to delete unused ones…please!)
+- Set up Fishing Chaos or TourneyX free account (and for those with two, three or four accounts, contact TourneyX to delete unused ones…please!)